AGRINFO AGRINFO logo

 Sources

-Draft Commission Regulation as regards maximum residue levels for benfluralin, benthiavalicarb and penflufen in or on certain products
+Commission Regulation (EU) 2026/147 as regards maximum residue levels for benfluralin, benthiavalicarb and penflufen in or on certain products

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU proposes to lower MRLs for benfluralin, with potential impact on salsifies
+EU lowers MRLs for benfluralin, with potential impact on salsifies

-Draft Commission Regulation as regards maximum residue levels for benfluralin, benthiavalicarb and penflufen in or on certain products
+Commission Regulation (EU) 2026/147 as regards maximum residue levels for benfluralin, benthiavalicarb and penflufen in or on certain products

 What is changing and why?

-The active substance benfluralin is no longer approved in the European Union (EU) (see Benfluralin: Non-renewal of EU approval).
-The EU now proposes to lower the maximum residue level (MRL) for salsifies to the limit of determination (LOD): from 0.05 to 0.01mg/kg.
+The European Union (EU) has lowered the maximum residue level (MRL) of benfluralin for salsifies to the limit of determination (LOD): from 0.05 to 0.01 mg/kg.
 (The LOD is the lowest level that can be detected using the most modern and reliable analytical methods.)
-For all other foods, the MRL is already set at the LOD, but these LODs will also be lowered to reflect the development of more sensitive analytical methods.
+For all other foods, the MRL was already set at the LOD, but these LODs are also lowered to reflect the development of more sensitive analytical methods (see Table 1).

 Actions